-The best treatment for you depends on the type and stage of your cancer, your general health and your personal preferences.
+The best treatment for you depends on the type of acute leukaemia you have, your age and your general health.

 Use the information in this section to learn about treatment plans, what treatment involves, possible side effects, and what happens at the end of treatment.

 Choose the option that best suits your situation